uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 .. note::

     Note that frontend functions perform only data manipulation.
 All calls to graphics libraries (matplotlib, GMT, PyGMT and so on) occur in the backends.
-As a result, figures are customizable to extent that users are free to use any graphics library.
+As a result, figures are customizable to extent that it is possible to use any graphics library.

 .. warning::